 Funder: National Institutes of Health

-Summary: Supports clinical centers to test and optimize anti-obesity medication strategies for children and adolescents, focusing on maximizing benefits and minimizing risks.
+Summary: Supports clinical centers to test and optimize anti-obesity medication strategies for children and adolescents, aiming to maximize benefits and minimize risks.